The Australian Aged Care Quality Agency started on 1 January 2014 and was set up under the Australian Aged Care Quality Agency Act 2013.

 Our short title is the Quality Agency.

-We have an Advisory Council appointed by the Minister.
+The Minister appoints an Advisory Council.
 Our annual report will be tabled in the Parliament, and we will appear at the regular Senate Estimates hearings three times a year.

 The accreditation processes are set out in the Quality Agency Principles 2013.